The Shield's Quiet Decisiveness at Poitiers

 One shield type that proved decisive at Poitiers was the pavise.
 A large, rectangular shield often used by crossbowmen, the pavise was also employed by English longbowmen.
 These shields, roughly 4 to 5 feet tall, provided a mobile wall behind which archers could reload and aim.
 Unlike the smaller heater shields carried by knights, the pavise offered full body coverage.
 Historical accounts suggest that English archers at Poitiers used pavises to protect themselves from French crossbow bolts and arrows, allowing them to maintain a steady rate of fire that decimated French ranks.

 The pavise's effectiveness was so pronounced that French chroniclers later noted how the English "stood behind their shields like a wall of iron."
 This tactical use of the shield—turning a defensive object into an anchor for an offensive barrage—was a hallmark of the English victory.
 Without the pavise, English archers would have been vulnerable to French missile fire, potentially altering the battle's outcome.
+The pavise essentially created a mobile fortress, allowing the English to dictate the terms of engagement.
+Archers could step out, loose a volley, and step back behind the shield line, all while remaining protected from counterfire.

 Types of Shields Deployed at Poitiers